Residential assessment and treatment for sexual offences

 Assessment of therapeutic need and risk of harmful sexual behaviour

-Approximately six months before the end of the young person’s time with Apple Orchard, an End of Placement Summary is created which draws from an evaluation of the assessments made throughout the young person’s stay, to outline the young person’s progress and help define future needs.
+Towards the end of their placement an updated risk and need assessment is provided to facilitate the thinking around risks, needs and future placements.
+At the end of the young person’s time with Apple Orchard, an End of Placement Summary is created which draws from an evaluation of the assessments made throughout the young person’s stay, to outline the young person’s progress and help define future needs.

 The home is child focussed and focussing on the positives, targets are individual.
 The staff provide a clear understanding of the service and build young people’s confidence.